haveyoumetmiz/haveyoumetmiz.github.io/README.md

 A website designed for students to buy and sell books at affordable prices.
 It connects seniors looking to sell their used books with juniors who need them.

 ### Car Racing Game
-An innovative racing game that utilizes real-world object detection through a webcam to control gameplay, offering a unique gaming experience.
+An innovative racing/driving game that utilizes real-world object detection through a webcam to control gameplay, offering a unique gaming experience.

 ### Highrise Bots
 Created several bots for the Highrise metaverse using Python.
 These bots enhance user interaction and provide automated support within the virtual environment.